amrithvenkat12/TheEyes/README.md

 If you are in need of a similar project running on ROS or using Machine Vision, feel free to use this code.
 _____________________________
-Knowledge required before running this code.
+What Knowledge do you require before running this code?

-Watch the 38 minute video "Ross Kippenbrock - Finding Lane Lines for Self Driving Cars" on YouTube.
+- Watch the 38 minute video "Ross Kippenbrock - Finding Lane Lines for Self Driving Cars" on YouTube.
 Then, you will understand clearly what is this code about.
 You can find the video here: https://www.youtube.com/watch?v=VyLihutdsPk

-It is advised that you understand what is ROS, making catkin packages and general machine vision knowledge.
+- It is advised that you understand what is ROS, making catkin packages and general machine vision knowledge.

-Watch the Working Videos to see the project in action.
+- Watch the Working Videos to see the project in action.
 _____________________________
 What setup do you need?
  - Ubuntu 16.04